Lotemp/SarcasmSIGN/corpus/ReadMe.md

 ## the Sarcasm SIGN Dataset

 This repository contains our data files, containing sarcastic tweet along with their non-sarcastic interpretations, as created by human experts.
-The files are available in .txt and .csv formats, and they are built so that each line contains a list of
+The files are available in .txt and .csv formats, and they are built so that each line is comprised of
 [sarcastic tweet, non sarcastic interpretation].
 Note that every sarcastic tweet appears 5 times with 5 different non sarcastic interpretations.

-Full contains the entire corpus (3000 sarcastic tweets with 5 interpretations each, resulting in 15,000 lines).
-Train contains 2400 tweets (12,000 lines), dev and test contain 300 tweets each (1500 lines).
+*"full"* contains the entire corpus (3000 sarcastic tweets with 5 interpretations each, resulting in 15,000 lines). *"Train"* contains 2400 tweets (12,000 lines), *"dev"* and *"test"* contain 300 tweets each (1500 lines).

+## Human Expert Instructions

+The instructions we gave to our Fiverr workers appear in the file *instructions.txt*.

 ## Citation